ssc-sp/datahub-portal/developer-guidelines.md

 ## Security

 - Follow OWASP guidelines for web application security.
-- Sanitize input to prevent injection attacks.
-- Use parameterized queries to prevent SQL injection.
-- Store sensitive data securely, following best practices.
+- Store sensitive data securely in Azure Key Vaults, following best practices.
 - Ensure that .githooks are running on the repository to prevent secrets from being committed.

 ## Miscellaneous